 2 Days in Bologna: A Relaxing Travel Itinerary On Foot

-When I was invited to spend 2 days in Bologna, I enjoyed a relaxing weekend at the 8Boutique hotel, a design boutique hotel with a strong personality.
+When I was invited to spend 2 days in Bologna, I enjoyed a relaxing weekend at the 8 Boutique Design Apartments, a design boutique hotel with a strong personality.
 During my weekend, I also shot a commercial video with glimpses of Bologna.
-They were pleasant days of delicious food, and relaxing walks.
+They were pleasant days of delicious food and relaxing walks.

 • Save

-Bologna is a city that you can visit on a single weekend on foot, unless you decide to take a tour of the surrounding villages, such as Dozza, the painted medieval village and one of the most romantic places for me.
+Bologna is a city you can visit on a single weekend on foot, unless you decide to have a tour of the surrounding villages, such as Dozza, the painted medieval village and one of the most romantic places for me.
 Bologna is a lively city with young students moving here to attend University.
 DAMS is the first Italian Degree Course dedicated to the visual and performing arts.
 For this reason, in Bologna, it is possible to appreciate numerous cultural initiatives that will keep you entertained during your stay.

 TIP: Do you love to get lost in literary tours?
 Bologna knows how to amaze its visitors with characteristic and unusual libraries and book shops.